pwarren/pwarren.github.io/radio/_posts/2014-10-12-VK7-Inaugural-Activation.md

 Walked along the track about 500m, then started hiking up the hill.
 It took me about an hour to get to the summit, many rest stops, and a good amount of water drunk!

-{% fancybox pull-right larged /images/2014-10-01-SOTA-station.jpg "SOTA station set up on the summit" %}
+{% fancybox pull-right larger /images/2014-10-01-SOTA-station.jpg "SOTA station set up on the summit" %}

  Took a breather and set up the station.
 SWR wasn't too good on the first go at 40m, but I got 15 contacts.
 After 5 minutes or so of no further contacts heard, I adjusted the position of the station and jumped to 20m, where I got another 6 contacts with much better reports and an improved SWR, back to 40m, much better SWR and got two more contacts.